XinyanBradley/Q-Learning_and_Markov_Decision_Process_MDP/README.md

 <img src="./images/files.PNG" alt="drawing" width="600"/>

+## Software Architecture
+As stated in Section 1, in the program, the Learningstrategy will look for the optimal operation scenarios in the environment.

 ## 4 Bibliography

 [1] 	UC Berkeley, "UC Berkeley CS188 Intro to AI -- Course Materials," [Online].
 Available: http://ai.berkeley.edu/lecture_videos.html.